boozallen/sdp-docs/pages/deployment-guides/openshift/3_2_Helm_Chart_Repo.rst

 The SDP will automatically update the image sha value discussed earlier, but you should now modify the different values.yaml files with environment-specifc variables.

+..
+TODO: add section on Ephemeral environments and the necessary helpers.tpl
+         either here or in the Openshift library.

 ===================================
 Updating the Pipeline Configuration
 ===================================